pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       -p, --port PORT              The port number the listener will open to receive indications.
 This can be any available port.
 Default: 25989
       -s, --scheme SCHEME          The scheme used by the listener (http, https).
+Default: https -b, --bind-addr HOST         A host name or IP address to which this listener will be bound.
+Binding the listener defines the indication destination host name or IP address for which this listener will accept indications.
+The default accepts indications addressed to any network interfaces on the listener system.
-Default: https -c, --certfile FILE          Path name of a PEM file containing the certificate that will be presented as a server certificate during SSL/TLS handshake.
+      -c, --certfile FILE          Path name of a PEM file containing the certificate that will be presented as a server certificate during SSL/TLS handshake.
 Required when using https.
 The file may in addition contain the private key of the certificate.
 Default: EnvVar PYWBEMLISTENER_CERTFILE, or